MicrosoftDocs/win32/desktop-src/Msi/product-featurestate.md

-﻿---
-Description: 'The FeatureState property is the installation state of the feature for the instance of this product.This property calls MsiQueryFeatureStateEx, with the ProductCode, UserSid and Context of the object.
-The feature Id is provided as a parameter.' ms.assetid: '6821be80-4065-465e-b4c9-4cf17856bc5f'
-title: 'Product.FeatureState method'
 ---
+Description: The FeatureState property is the installation state of the feature for the instance of this product.This property calls MsiQueryFeatureStateEx, with the ProductCode, UserSid and Context of the object.
+The feature Id is provided as a parameter. ms.assetid: 6821be80-4065-465e-b4c9-4cf17856bc5f
+title: Product.FeatureState method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Product.FeatureState method

 The **FeatureState** property is the installation state of the feature for the instance of this product.

-This property calls [**MsiQueryFeatureStateEx**](msiqueryfeaturestateex.md), with the *ProductCode*, *UserSid* and *Context* of the object.
+This property calls [**MsiQueryFeatureStateEx**](/windows/win32/Msi/nf-msi-msiqueryfeaturestateexa?branch=master), with the *ProductCode*, *UserSid* and *Context* of the object.
 The feature Id is provided as a parameter.

 ## Syntax